-The Lakewatch program is made possible through the dedication of the Lakewatch Chairs, Théo Charette and Ron Zurawell, and the volunteers.
-Joe Rinas and Lynn Forsyth were the volunteers for Cooking Lake.
-Joe supplied the watercraft and both Joe and Lynn made sampling possible through the dedication of their time.
-Our summer field technician and volunteer coordinators, Amanda Crowski and Megan Mclean, were valuable additions and contributors to this year's program.
-Numerous Alberta Environment staff also contributed to successful completion of the 2006 program.
-Project Technical Coordinator, Shelley Manchur was instrumental in planning and organizing the field program.
+The Lakewatch program is made possible through the dedication volunteers and the Lakewatch Chairs, Théo Charette and Ron Zurawell.
+Gary Stuart and his granddaughter, Olivia contributed their time and collected field data during 2007.
+Numerous Alberta Environment staff also contributed to successful completion of the 2007 program.
+We would like to thank Jill Anderson and Wendy Markowski who were summer interns with ALMS in 2007.
+Project Technical Coordinator, Megan McLean was instrumental in planning and organizing the field program.
 Technologists, Mike Bilyk, Brian Jackson and John Willis were involved in the logistics planning and training aspects of the program.
 Doreen LeClair was responsible for data management.
-Zofia Taranu, Jesse Vermaire, and Erika Brown prepared this report.
+Théo Charette, Ron Zurawell (Limnologist, AENV), and Lori Nuefeld prepared the original report, which was updated by Heather Powell for the 2007 report.
 The Lakewatch program was financially supported by Alberta Environment and the Lakeland Industry and Community Association (LICA).